Oregon IDD Support · Statewide Certified

 Our core support services.

-Picture these scenarios.
-The names and details are illustrative — but the work behind them is exactly what our DSPs and Care Coordinators do across Oregon every week.
+Picture a better week.
+The names and details are illustrative — but the work behind them is exactly what our DSPs and Care Coordinators help create across Oregon.

 Out & about